-Even more importantly, commercial property insurance is often the first layer of insurance that a business owner needs.
-Although you can purchase commercial property insurance on its own, it usually comes as part of a business owner’s policy (BOP).
-A BOP bundles liability insurance and property insurance into a single, more economical policy.
+Overall, even though you can purchase commercial property insurance on its own, it’s often available as part of a business owner’s policy (BOP).
+A BOP bundles general liability insurance and property insurance (and sometimes business interruption insurance) into a single, more affordable policy.
 A standard commercial insurance policy also comes with several add-ons for specific types of property coverage.

-Commercial property insurance covers a wide range of losses to your business property, but there are also quite a few things that aren’t covered in a standard policy.
+Although business property insurance covers a wide range of losses to your commercial property, it’s important to understand that there are also quite a few things that aren’t covered in a standard policy.
 Fortunately, it’s usually easy to buy add-on coverage when you need expanded protection.